-Because LSA has often proven to be effective in judging similarities in meaning between texts, it should be able to be used for judging student summaries.
-The idea seems startlingly simple: submit two texts to LSA-an original essay and a student attempt to summarize that essay-and the LSA software returns a number whose magnitude represents how close the two texts are semantically (how much they express what humans would judge as similar meanings).
-All that would be needed would be to incorporate this technique in a motivational format where the number is displayed as a score.
+Because LSA has often proven to be effective in judging the similarity in meaning between texts, it occurred to us that it could be used for judging student summaries.
+The idea seemed startlingly simple: Submit two texts to LSA-an original essay and a student attempt to summarize that essay.
+The LSA software returns a number whose magnitude represents how "close" the two texts are semantically (how much they express what humans would judge as similar meanings).
+All that was needed was to incorporate this technique in a motivational format where the number is displayed as a score.
 Students would see the score and try to revise their summaries to increase their scores.

-In 1996, we (see note 1) were a group of cognitive scientists who had been funded to develop educational applications of LSA to support articulate learners.
+In 1996, we (see Notes at end of book) were a group of cognitive scientists who had been funded to develop educational applications of LSA to support articulate learners.
 We were working with a team of two teachers at a local middle school.
-We recognized that summarization skills were an important aspect of learning how to be articulate and discovered that the teachers were already teaching these skills as a formal part of their curriculum.
-We spent the next two years trying to implement and assess this simple-sounding idea.
-We initially called our application State the Essence to indicate the central goal of summarization.
+We recognized that summarization skills were an important aspect of learning to be articulate and discovered that the teachers were already teaching these skills as a formal part of their curriculum.
+We spent the next two years trying to implement and assess this simple sounding idea.
+We initially called our application "State the Essence" to indicate the central goal of summarization.

-A companion paper (Kintsch et al., 2000) reports on the learning outcomes of middle-school students using our software during two years of experimentation.
-This approach also has potential in a different context-collaborative learning at the college level.
-I conducted an informal experiment in an undergraduate computer science course on AI.
-The instructor wanted to give the students a hands-on feel for LSA, so we held a class in a computer lab with access to State the Essence.
+A companion paper (Kintsch et al., 2000) reports on the learning outcomes of middle school students using our software during two years of experimentation.
+Here I will just give one preliminary result of a more recent experiment I conducted informally, namely, to indicate the potential of this approach in a different context: collaborative learning at the college level.
+This experiment was conducted in an undergraduate computer science course on AI.
+The instructor wanted to give the students a hands-on feel for LSA so we held a class in a computer lab with access to State the Essence.
 Prior to class, the students were given a lengthy scholarly paper about LSA (Landauer, Foltz, & Laham, 1998) and were asked to submit summaries of two major sections of the paper as homework assignments.
 Once in the lab, students worked both individually and in small teams.
-First, they submitted their homework summary to State the Essence, and then they revised it for about half an hour.
-The students who worked on the first section individually worked on the second section in groups for the second half hour, and vice versa.
+First they submitted their homework summary to State the Essence, and then revised it for about half an hour.
+The students who worked on part I individually worked on part II in groups for the second half hour, and vice versa.